 - MyRepublic: Approximately 0.2 daily outages

 - Telstra: Approximately 0.3 daily outages

 - TPG: Approximately 0.3 daily outages

 - Vodafone: Approximately 0.2 daily outages

-Top 10 NBN Providers on ACCC 10th Report
+Top 10 NBN Providers on the ACCC 10th Report

 Here is the list of the top ranking ISPs in Australia based on the 10th report of MBA.
 The ranking includes the major service providers in the country.
 You can also visit our page to learn more about and compare the Top 10 Internet Providers in Australia by clicking the hyperlink.